“I drank a bit, I smoked a bit, and I bowled leg spin.”Read more…

 Is your router in a completely different part of the house to the Chromecast?
 It might to time to grab a range extender.
 These are networking devices that grab your Wi-Fi signal and give it a boost, helping it make it to the other end of the house where it's needed.

-Most modern routers will let you use two bands, 2.4GHz and 5GHz.
+Most modern routers will let you use two network bands, 2.4GHz and 5GHz.
 While the very first Chromecast was 2.4GHz only, it's been 5-by-5 for a while, so make sure you're connecting to the 5GHz band.
-It always makes for a little more oomph when it comes to casting media.
+This helps avoid interference with other wireless devices and generally delivers a stronger and more reliable connection.

 What else is eating your bandwidth?